Excoriation disorder: Similarities with other conditions

 One study that supported the addiction theory of picking found that 79% of patients with excoriation disorder reported a pleasurable feeling when picking.

 Odlaug and Grant also argue that dermatillomania could have several different psychological causes, which would explain why some patients seem more likely to have symptoms of OCD, and others, of an addiction.
 They suggest that treating certain cases of excoriation as an addiction may yield more success than treating them as a form of OCD.

 Treatment

 Knowledge about effective treatments for excoriation disorder is sparse, despite the prevalence of the condition.
 There are two major classes of therapy for excoriation disorder: pharmacological and behavioral.
+To complement these approaches, group therapy or support groups may be used to help individuals abstain from skin picking.
+Among them is the abstinence-based 12-step recovery fellowship Obsessive Skin Pickers Anonymous (OSPA).

 Individuals with excoriation disorder often do not seek treatment for their condition, largely due to feelings of embarrassment, alienation, lack of awareness, or belief that the condition cannot be treated.
 One study found that only 45% of individuals with excoriation disorder ever sought treatment, and only 19% ever received dermatological treatment.
 Another study found that only 30% of individuals with this disorder sought treatment.